 - - What kind of airplanes will be at the Air Show?

 The big attraction this year will be the Canadian Forces Snowbirds, a Canadian nine ship precision formation team composed of serving members of the Canadian Forces.
 We expect them to fly on both Saturday and Sunday.
 A U.S. Air Force F-16 will fly a full aerobatic routine, afterburner and all.
 The F-16 will also fly a Heritage Flight in formation with a vintage P-51 Mustang World War II era fighter.
 The USAF Wings of Blue Skydiving Team will perform.
 There will be stunt planes, vintage warbirds doing fly-by passes, and more.
-You will also see just about every other type of aircraft: vintage, aerobatic, warbirds, helicopters, models, etc. Please see the Performers Page at www.wingsoverwinecountry.org for further information.
+You will also see just about every other type of aircraft: vintage, aerobatic, warbirds, models, etc. Please see the Performers Page at www.wingsoverwinecountry.org for further information.

 - - What is on the program?

 The big attraction this year will be the Canadian Forces Snowbirds, a Canadian nine ship precision formation team composed of serving members of the Canadian Forces.
 A U.S. Air Force F-16 will fly a full aerobatic routine, afterburner and all.
 The F-16 will also fly a Heritage Flight in formation with a vintage P-51 Mustang World War II era fighter.
 Other performers include Spencer Suderman in his Meteor Pitts, Vicky Benzing in her Stearman, Jim Peitz in his aerobatic Bonanza, Frank "Dr. D" Donnelly in his Taylorcraft performing old-time aerobatics, the USAF Wings of Blue Skydiving Team, the Red Stars flying their CJ-6s, and more.
 You will also see just about every other type of aircraft: vintage, aerobatic, warbirds, helicopters, models, etc. We will have As always, the ramp will be full of aircraft on display, including many from the Pacific Coast Air Museum that you can climb aboard.
 Please visit our Performers page, the Schedule & Events page, and Added Attractions page to learn more.

 - - Are there any ATMs on the premises?